 A Housing Commitment Fee of $1,000 must be paid by the Final Forms and Payment due date.
 This fee is nonrefundable after the payment due date and is applied to overall housing costs.
 The total housing cost will be billed once a housing assignment has been allocated.

 ISA students studying at Massey University in Palmerston North live in one of the university's on-campus Halls of Residence.
-These halls have single rooms and shared bathrooms and include full or partial meal plans, depending on which option is selected.
+These halls are co-ed and have single rooms and shared bathrooms and include full or partial meal plans, depending on which option is selected.
 The halls have common spaces and kitchens for student use.
 Linens are provided and laundry facilities are available on-site.
 Students have internet access in their dorms, though connection and rental may involve additional charges.

 A $500 refundable security deposit will be charged to students living in ISA arranged housing.
 ISA may retain some, or all, of this deposit in the case of damage to property, or if utility usage exceeds the allotted monthly amount.